 The U-shaped pillow is available for purchase and can stop you from rolling over during the night.
 It is similar to a pregnancy pillow with a natural curve designed to help women sleep comfortably in their third trimester.
 This pillow can best provide support all over your body for those who are not seeing results from the other methods listed.

 The option to alleviate lower back pain mentioned earlier may also prove to be helpful in this situation.
 It involves placing a rolled up towel or pillow under your knees.
 Also, feel free to use more than one of these options concurrently.

 Sleep in a fetal position on your side

 The most common and preferred position for people to sleep in is the fetal position.
 Interestingly, studies show women are twice as likely to want to use this position than men.
-The fetal position can best alleviate neck and back pain as you sleep in the privacy of your home.
+This position can best alleviate neck and lower back pain as you sleep in the privacy of your home.
 It is because it allows your spine to rest while maintaining its natural alignment.
 It is also the best way for a pregnant woman to sleep due to comfort.
 Also, sleeping on your back while pregnant could cut off the blood flow to the baby.